 Chen Bijun hand-copied Wang Jingwei poetry in prison

 She also refused to appeal her charges of hanjian, because she thought it would make no difference.
 However, she appealed for leniency towards other associates of the Nanjing Government.
 Her daughter Wang Wenxun’s attempt for a retrial of Chen Bijun with the help of a lawyer was denied, “because of a procedural error.”

 When Ho Mang Hang was released from prison in February, 1948, he and his wife Wang Wenxing visited Chen Bijun in Suzhou Prison and saw her for the last time before they went to Hong Kong in March to join his family.
-Ho described Chen in his memoirs: “even though her hair turned white, her vigor remained unchanged while her physical condition has been reduced greatly.
+Ho described Chen in his memoirs: “Even though her hair had turned white, her vigor remained unchanged.
+She appeared more reserved, and her physical condition had been reduced greatly.
 The fellow prisoners were respectful of her.
 She spent her days writing and reading.
 When she saw me, she gave me a book of Shuangzhaolou poetry.”

 Chen wrote several handcopies of Shuangzhaolou poetry by Wang Jingwei.
 The great scholar and fellow prisoner Long Yusheng wrote a postcript for one of these books.
 Aside from leaving these handcopies for her descendants, she also gave copies as gifts to those who had helped her, including Duan Mukai, whose partner Wang Wenhao was Ho Mang Hang’s defense lawyer.
 This copy is now at the Soochow University Library.